-A story of two kitchens.
-An old country-style kitchen on the coast and a white open farmhouse kitchen in the mountains.
+Experience all the charms of a vintage kitchen: a country-style kitchen by the coast and a white open farmhouse kitchen in the mountains.
 Which would you choose?

 When Pasha of Pasha is Home reached out to me asking if I’d be interested in sharing our kitchens in today’s “Kitchen Inspiration Blog Hop” along with 8 other very talented home decor bloggers, I was thrilled.
 You are going to find so much kitchen inspiration in this group today.

 If you are joining me from Libbie over at A Life Unfolding, welcome!
-Libbie and I have joined in on so many of these fun blog hops together and I’m such an admirer of hers.
+Libbie and I have participated in so many of these fun blog hops together, and I’m such an admirer of hers.
 You won’t want to miss Libbie’s ideas for designing a tiny cottage kitchen.

 Having two homes, one in Vermont and the other in Coastal Maine, we naturally have two kitchens.
 And both kitchens are completely different!